EOEPCA/deployment-guide/docs/building-blocks/notification-automation.md

 | DNS-01 ClusterIssuer | Required for wildcard TLS on Knative services | — |

 A note on ingress: only APISIX is wired up by the templates in this BB.
 NGINX is on the roadmap but not supported yet.
-The configure script will warn you if `INGRESS_CLASS` is set to anything other than `apisix`.
+The configure script exits early if `INGRESS_CLASS` is set to anything other than `apisix`.

 Clone the deployment guide repo and switch to this BB's directory: